Migrating from Firewall Builder¶

 Platform Compatibility¶

-Firewall Builder supported compilation to nine firewall platforms.
-FirewallFabrik ships with iptables and nftables backends at full feature parity with Firewall Builder, plus the new nftables backend that Firewall Builder never had.
+Firewall Builder supported compilation to ten firewall platforms (with PIX and ASA sharing one compiler backend).
+FirewallFabrik ships with an iptables backend covering standalone firewalls, plus a new nftables backend that Firewall Builder never had.

 Discontinued Platforms¶